Understanding and Reaching Across Cultures

 Becoming all things to all men

-To reach across cultures, we must begin on common ground by understanding the culture of the people we are trying to reach.
+We must begin on common ground by understanding the culture of the people we are trying to reach.
 Without understanding the culture, we can’t begin on common ground in order to engage the Gospel in this people’s context.

-The apostle Paul’s spirit was provoked by all of the idols that he saw in the city of Athens (Acts 17:16).
+He was provoked by all of the idols that he saw in the city of Athens (Acts 17:16).
 But He began his talk by observing that they were very religious in all respects.
 Then he mentioned that he found an altar that was dedicated, “To an unknown God.”
 He used this “unknown God” to tell them about the true God who created heaven and earth.
 He showed them the supremacy of God by saying,

 “The God who made the world and all things in it, since He is Lord of heaven and earth, does not dwell in temples made with hands, nor is He served by human hands, as though He needed anything, since He Himself gives to all people life and breath and all things” (Acts 17:24-25).